 Working Papers

-“Spousal Visas and Couple Formation: Evidence from the End of the Defense Of Marriage Act”
+“Spousal Visas and Couple Formation: Evidence from United States v.
+Windsor”

 “Officer Language and Suspect Race: A Text Analysis of Police Reports” (with Romaine Campbell)